NENTHRANJI/19CS404-DBMS-Lab-Manual/README.md

          - Write the **SQL query** inside the code block
          - Paste a **screenshot or terminal output** below it
 3. Commit and push your changes.
-4. Create a pull request to the original repository
+4. Create a pull request to the original repository.

 ### ✅ Experiments List